GAMS-dev/TIMES_MIRO/README.md

 ## Code Structure<a name="code-structure"></a>
 The basic principle of the TIMES MIRO demo app is that it works as a wrapper around the existing TIME source code and the well established data handling concept that feeds the model with data via so-called *.dd files.

-The code sections referred to in the following overview are highlighted via corresponding comments in the wrapper file `TIMES_MIRO.gms`.
+The code sections referred to in the following overview are highlighted via corresponding comments in the wrapper file `times_miro.gms`.
 Also note that there is difference between running the file through the app (this is what happens in the background when the user hits "solve") and running it through Studio.
 Running the file through studio is mainly useful to prepare new TIMES data sets for usage with the app.
 There is a placeholder in the code (search for `myData`) where new TIMES data sets can be configured.
 The contained TIMES_DEMO and TIMES-DK_COMETS datasets serve as documentation how to do this exactly.

 ![inputcube](/static_times_miro/code_structure.png =1200x729)